yelmouden/ImageRemote/README.md

 ImageRemote
 ===========

-Classes for downloading remote images.
+Classes for downloading remote images ( Available in iOS 4.3 and later.).

 By downloading this classes, you can easily download an image from a server with one line of code: